JuliaDynamics/NetworkDynamics.jl/docs/src/directed_and_weighted_graphs.md

-# Directed and weighted graphs - a neurodynamic model of synchronization in the human brain
+# Neurodynamic model of synchronization in the human brain

 #### Topics covered in this tutorial include:
  * constructing a directed, weighted graph from data